Now, more than ever, the industry must embrace digital and explore new possibilities to give consumers the experiences they want.

 Companies like 3DLOOK are helping fashion to reduce its impact, providing mobile body scanning, size and fit recommendations and 3D avatars that designers can use to design garments based on real customer bodies rather than aggregated or behavioral data.
 Offering shoppers access to clothes that fit well in sizes that suit their body, the YourFit virtual fitting fashion room is helping retailers to reduce size-related returns by as much as 47%.

 The next step for fashion businesses is to use this customer body data to implement 3D virtual fitting technology.
 Often known as 3D virtual dressing technology, this enables consumers to try on a garment without physically wearing the product.
 Using a camera-equipped device, underlying AR technology can map a virtual version of a product to the customer’s body or on top of a realistic 3D avatar.
-Using this technology, retailers can create a virtual fashion model dressing room for customers to virtual try on clothes quickly and conveniently in store or at home.
+Using this technology, retailers can create a virtual fashion model dressing room for customers to virtually try on clothes quickly and conveniently in-store or at home.

 Implementing 3D clothes virtual try on solutions won’t come without its challenges.
 Not only are there difficulties such as financial cost and that it is still an emerging technology, but there is also a significant data privacy concern among consumers regarding how the data that businesses collect is stored and used.
 Solutions such as mobile body scanning, visual fitting rooms, and virtual try-on technology have the added barrier of storing consumer data like names, addresses, banking details, and biometric information.
 To ease consumer fears, solutions must be designed with privacy in mind, and businesses must offer transparency and security when storing customer data.